 Limitations

-- Extensions can make up to 10 API calls per execution.
+- Extensions can make up to 10 API calls per execution, except for

 Working with Extensions